 Whether you're watching a bluebird in your yard or focusing your camera on an owl in the woods, be respectful of the birds first.
 Keep a safe distance and look closely for signs of stress - if the bird has stopped foraging, sleeping, or moved away, you're too close!
 When birds are forced to fly, they use up valuable energy that should be spent migrating and breeding.
 Stay on trails and obey signs telling you to stay out of protected areas.

 6. Buy bird-friendly coffee

 Your daily cup of Joe could be helping or hurting birds, depending on where it's sourced from.
 Most coffee is grown in unsustainable monocultures under full sun.
 These plantations require vast amounts of water, fertilizers, and pesticides, and provide little habitat to native and wintering wildlife.
 Shade-grown, bird-friendly coffee is grown under the forest canopy, requiring fewer inputs and preserving habitat.
 Learn more and find bird-friendly retailers here.

 7. Keep your cat indoors

 Domestic cats are the number-one direct, human-caused threat to birds in our country.
 Cats are natural predators, and even the most well-fed outdoor cat will instinctively hunt and kill the birds it wanders across.
 Bells on collars warn adult birds to flee, but do nothing to protect fledgling birds just learning how to fly, and a single paw swipe can be fatal.
-Outdoor cats are also more likely to be hit by a car, attacked by a predator, or infected with a disease.
-Spay and neuter your cats, and keep them inside, and you'll be keeping the birds and your pets safe.
 Learn how to make your outdoor kitty an indoor kitty here.